theajack/cnchar/helper/README.en.md

 <a href="#610-usage-examples"> More detailed usage examples </a> | <a href="#6-spell-stroke-parameters"> Detailed introduction of parameters </a>

 ### 1. Features
 1. Get **Chinese Pinyin**, support initial letter, capitalization, array division, optional **polyphonic word** and other functions
-2. Support **polyphony**
-3. Support **Pinyin tone**
+2. Support **polyphonic words**, **pinyin tone**
-4. Get Chinese characters **stroke number** , support array segmentation
-5. Obtain Chinese characters **stroke order** and detailed stroke names
+3. Obtain Chinese characters **stroke number** , **stroke order** , and detailed stroke names
-6. Support visualization **drawing Chinese strokes**, a variety of drawing modes are optional
+4. Support visualization **drawing Chinese strokes**, a variety of drawing modes are optional
-7. Support **speech synthesis** and **speech recognition**
+5. Support **speech synthesis** and **speech recognition**
-8. Support **Chinese character grouping** and **Chinese character interpretation**
+6. Support **Chinese character grouping** and **Chinese character interpretation**
-9. Support **Simplified characters** , **Traditional characters** , **Mars script** mutual conversion
+7. Support **Simplified characters** , **Traditional characters** , **Mars script** mutual conversion
-10. Support **find** all **Chinese characters** of a certain pinyin, traditional characters, polyphonic characters
+8. Support **find** all **Chinese characters** of a certain pinyin, traditional characters, polyphonic characters
-11. Support **find** all **Chinese characters** with the specified number of strokes, traditional Chinese characters
+9. Support **find** all **Chinese characters** with the specified number of strokes, traditional Chinese characters
-12. Support **Search by stroke order** Chinese characters
+10. Support **Search by stroke order** Chinese characters
-13. Support **search pinyin information**, including initials, finals, pitch, pitch position, etc.
+11. Support **search pinyin information**, including initials, finals, tones, tonal positions, etc.
-14. Support **traditional characters** pinyin, number of strokes and all the above functions to achieve the same functions as simplified characters
+12. Support **traditional characters** pinyin, number of strokes and all the above functions, to achieve the same functions as simplified characters
-15. Support **idiom** query function, you can query idioms according to Chinese characters, pinyin (tone), and the number of strokes
+13. Support **idiom** query function, you can query idioms according to Chinese characters, pinyin (tone), and the number of strokes
-16. Support **Xiehouyu** query function, support fuzzy query
+14. Support **Xiehouyu** query function, support fuzzy query
-17. Support **Radicals** query function
+15. Support **Radicals** query function
+16. Support **randomly generated** Pinyin, Chinese characters, words, idioms, Xiehouyu, Chinese names
+17. Support **Chinese character code query**, **Chinese character information query**
+18. Support **Pinyin input method**, **Wubi input method**, support associative input
+19. Support **custom plug-in**, independent and simple access method, fully use all functions of cnchar
-18. Support **custom** pinyin strokes and other data, more flexible use 19.
+20. Support **custom** pinyin strokes and other data, more flexible to use
+21. For some large dictionaries, support **offline use**, **custom deployment**
-20. Provide Chinese character tools to facilitate developers to operate Pinyin and Chinese characters more conveniently and efficiently.
+22. Provide Chinese character tools to facilitate developers to operate Pinyin and Chinese characters more conveniently and efficiently.
-21. **Small size**, min version is only 46 kb, zip version is 34 kb (contains a large number of Chinese pinyin dictionaries)
+23. **Small size**, min version is only 46 kb, zip version is 34 kb (contains a large number of Chinese pinyin dictionaries)
-22. **Multi-terminal available**, can be used for **browser, nodejs, applet/minigame, ReactNative/Weex/Uniapp/Electron, webpack**..., supports all environments where js can run
+24. **Multi-terminal available**, can be used for **browser, nodejs, applet/minigame, ReactNative/Weex/Uniapp/Electron, webpack**..., supports all environments where js can run
-23. **typescript**, the main library and all plug-in libraries are developed using typescript
+25. **typescript**, the main library and all plug-in libraries are developed using typescript
-24. Rich configuration, divided into plug-ins according to functions, available on demand
+26. Rich configuration, divided into plug-ins according to functions, available on demand
-25. Support **IE9** and above
+27. Support **IE9** and above

-### 2. Overview
+### 2. Overview of functions and plugins

-Taking into account different needs, the functions of cnchar have been split into the following 12 libraries to facilitate developers to access them as needed:
+Taking into account different needs, the functions of cnchar are split into the following multiple plug-in libraries, which are convenient for developers to use on demand:

 | Name | Description | Features | Supported Versions | Node Support | Mini Programs |
 | :------------: | :--------------------------------------------: | :--------------------: | :--------------------------------: | :--------------------: | :--------------------------------: |